Jinzhou Liaoning, China Travel Guide

 This is different from cities featuring extensive preserved ancient towns.

-To enhance your historical site visits.
+To enhance your historical location visits.

 The broader Liaoning province has emerging eco-tourism and historical sites for further exploration.